Mange in Cats — Symptoms & Treatment

 How Cats Get Mange and Risk Factors

-Sarcoptic mange spreads through direct contact with infected animals or contaminated bedding and grooming tools.
+Notoedric mange and other contagious mites spread through direct contact with infected animals or contaminated bedding and grooming tools.
 Outdoor cats, cats living in multi-cat households, and those in shelters or rescue environments face higher exposure risk.
-Demodectic mange, by contrast, develops when a cat's immune system weakens due to age, illness, stress, or other underlying conditions—it is not contagious from other animals.
+Demodex cati, by contrast, develops when a cat's immune system weakens due to age, illness, stress, or other underlying conditions and is not contagious—while Demodex gatoi CAN spread between cats.
+Cheyletiella and ear mites also spread through direct contact.

-• Sarcoptic mange: spread through direct contact or shared items
+• Notoedric mange and D. gatoi: spread through direct contact or shared items

-• Outdoor exposure increases risk of sarcoptic mite exposure
+• Outdoor exposure increases risk of contagious mite exposure

 • Multi-cat households may see rapid spread if one cat is infected

-• Demodectic mange: linked to immune system weakness, not exposure
+• Demodex cati: linked to immune system weakness, not exposure

 • Kittens, senior cats, and ill cats are more susceptible